Irfan-Hamid/Variational-Autoencoder-VAE-Implementation/README.md

 # Variational Autoencoder on MNIST

-This project implements a Variational Autoencoder (VAE) in PyTorch to model the MNIST dataset by maximising the variational lower-bound using stochastic gradient ascent.
+This project implements a Variational Autoencoder (VAE) from scratch using PyTorch to model the MNIST dataset by maximising the variational lower-bound using stochastic gradient ascent.

 ## Overview